One of the world's strictest lockdowns is lifting, but many are scared to go back to normal life

 Catherine Seymour, the foundation's head of research, said certain groups were of particular concern, including young people, individuals who are unemployed, single parents and people with pre-existing mental health problems and disabilities, who reported feeling significantly more distressed, compared with British adults generally.

 "The longer you feel lonely the more chronic it becomes and actually the harder it is to then re-engage in activities," Seymour said.
 "For people who have been shielding, or have had a lot of their socialization opportunities shut down -- which includes many teenagers who haven't been able to go to school and haven't had activities available to them -- it can be much harder to then reintegrate.
-We lose a certain amount of confidence in our ability to go out into the world."
+We lose a certain amount of co